What Is The Phylum For Humans

 To fully appreciate why humans are classified as chordates, it's essential to understand the four key characteristics that define this phylum:

-- Notochord: As mentioned, this flexible rod provides skeletal support.
+1. Notochord: Going back to this, this flexible rod provides skeletal support.
 In vertebrates, it is replaced by the vertebral column.

 Evolutionary Significance

 The evolution of chordates represents a significant milestone in the history of life on Earth.
-The development of the notochord and vertebral column allowed for greater body size, complexity, and mobility, paving the way for the evolution of vertebrates and their subsequent diversification into a wide range of forms, including fishes, amphibians, reptiles, birds, and mammals.
+Day to day, the development of the notochord and vertebral column allowed for greater body size, complexity, and mobility, paving the way for the evolution of vertebrates and their subsequent diversification into a wide range of forms, including fishes, amphibians, reptiles, birds, and mammals.
 Humans, as mammals, represent one of the most recent and complex branches of this evolutionary tree.

 Subphyla of Chordata